 4 Popular Types of Welding Procedures

-At welding schools like Lincoln Technical Institute and Lincoln College of Technology, interested individuals can enroll in the Welding Technology program to learn all there is to know about the industry.
+At welding schools like Lincoln Tech, interested individuals can enroll in a Welding Technology program to learn the pre-requisite skills and knowledge to launch a career in this field.
 From using industry-standard tools to liquefying metal, students will be on the fast track to a bright career.

 This style of welding is also referred to as Metal Inert Gas (MIG).
 It uses a shielding gas along the wire electrode, which heats up the two metals to be joined.
 This method requires a constant voltage and direct-current power source, and is the most common industrial welding process.
 It has four primary methods of metal transfer: globular, short-circuiting, spray and pulsed-spray.

 Welding together thick sections of stainless steel or non-ferrous metals is the most common use for this method.
 It is also an arc-welding process that uses a tungsten electrode to produce the weld.
 This process is much more time consuming than the other three and much more complex.

 With this particular type of welding, the welder follows a manual process of stick welding.
 The stick uses an electric current to form an arc between the stick and the metals to be joined.
 This is often used in the construction of steel structures and in industrial fabrication to weld iron and steel.

 Flux Cored Arc Welding (FCAW)

 This was developed as an alternative to shield welding.
 The semi-automatic arc weld is often used in construction projects, thanks to its high welding speed and portability.